 - Matching Process: We always have more grantees request a coach than we have coaches available.
-For this reason, we match grantees on a first come-first serve basis.
-Grantees are notified of their grant and then given 2 weeks to accept it.
-When they confirm, they can express their interest in having a coach.
-We also ask for their gardening experience (novice, intermediate, expert) and match beginners with little to no experience first.
-Grantees that wanted a coach but didn't get one will be encouraged to join The Hive or reach out to the help email to have guestions answered. - Phone calls and emails: While some residents may want to meet virtually for a consultation, others will primarily need to ask questions over the phone or via email.
+For this reason, we prioritize matching grantees who self-identify as novices needing more help with their project.
+Starting Spring 2024, we are asking grantees to request a coach after they have attended the program information webinar.
+Grantees that wanted a coach but didn't get one will be encouraged to join The Hive or reach out to the email helpline with questions. - Phone calls and emails: While some residents may want to meet virtually for a consultation, others will primarily need to ask questions over the phone or via email.
 It will be up to coaches to let residents know how much time they have available to provide assistance through a combination of email, phone calls, or texts. - Virtual Consultations: Safety of coaches, residents, and their communities is our first priority.
 For this reason, we highly recommend meeting for consultations virtually.
 Zoom, and other virtual platforms, have some great tools for looking at and annotating property maps together.
 Below we have a link to a video showing how you can use the tools in Zoom to do a virtual site visit.